tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/Activities/05-Stu_Credit_Risk_Classification/README.md

 * Take a look at the [Amazon SageMaker Linear Learner Algorithm documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/linear-learner.html) if you have any questions about how it works.

 * Once the model is deployed, you can predict the credit risk given an input set of attributes.

+---
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.